 When looking at the middle 50% data, pay special attention to the year of the freshman class being reported.
 Note that many schools implemented test-optional policies for students entering fall 2021, and therefore the data being reported may not be representative of the most recent entire freshman class.
 However, on the whole, we consider this data to be usable as an element of a broader search.

 Keep in mind an important point.
 Due to the rise in the number of applications, nothing is guaranteed.
 An application may check all the boxes for a typical admitted student at that university, but not be offered acceptance because there are just so many like it.

 Be open to the options and understand the holistic approach.

 Colleges need students – now more than ever.
 When a college announces a test optional policy, they’re stating that they recognize a single test score does not make or break your application.
-But the college will need to see that your body of work during high school (especially the academic evidence in the classes you took and grades you got) show that you’ve prepared to succeed at their institution.
+But the college needs to see that your body of work during high school (especially the academic evidence in the classes you took and grades you got) demonstrates that you’re prepared to succeed at their institution.

 Students need to understand what a college is looking for in terms of academic qualifications and if that college will be a good fit for them.
 The student can present themselves in their best light—focusing on their strengths.

 We don’t anticipate that standardized test scores are going away completely.
 However, we hope that the focus on that one single score will continue to be reframed into a broader approach.

 Enjoy this post?
 Don’t want to miss any future blogs about education, college, or careers?